 CPAs are required to disclose whether studies of future repairs and replacements have been performed, and whether a plan is in place to fund this work.
-Most co-ops & condos do not do these studies, instead including boilerplate disclaimers like this one (from an actual audit) in their financial statements:
+Most co-ops & condos do not do these studies, instead including boilerplate disclaimers like this one (from an actual audit) in their financial statements, make a note on this.

-“[The building] has not conducted a study to determine the remaining useful lives of building systems & current estimates of costs of major repairs & replacements that may be required in the future.
+“[The building] has not conducted a study to determine the remaining useful lives of building systems & current estimates of costs of major repairs & replacements that may be required in the future, you can contact the best roofing contractor near Richardson TX for your future repairs.
 The Board has not developed a plan to fund those needs.
 When replacement funds are needed to meet future needs for repair & replacement, [the building] has the right to use available funds, to increase regular assessments, to make special assessments, or to delay major repairs & replacements until funds are available.
 The effect on future assessments has not been determined at this time.”

 In plain language, here’s what Boards that avoid studies are telling their owners: